 Myth #1: You’ll be in a lower tax bracket.

 First, most federal employees believe that they will be in a lower tax bracket in retirement than they are right now.
-In reality, what actually ends up happening is that most people end up in the exact same tax bracket that they are in right before they retire from federal service.
+In reality, what actually happens is most people end up in the exact same tax bracket that they are in right before they retire from federal service.

 But how could this happen?
 Didn’t you just take a big pay cut to retire?